SpoonLabs/coming/README.md

- -location <path>                                                     analyse the content in 'path' -message <arg>                                                       comming message -mode <mineinstance | diff | features>                               the mode of execution of the analysis -output <path>                                                       dump the output of the analysis in the given path -outputprocessor <classname>                                         output processors for result -parameters <arg>                                                    Parameters, divided by :
+ -location <path>                                                     analyse the content in 'path' -message <arg>                                                       comming message -mode <mineinstance | diff | features>                               the mode of execution of the analysis -featuretype < S4R | P4J >                                           choose the feature analysis type if the mode is feature -output <path>                                                       dump the output of the analysis in the given path -outputprocessor <classname>                                         output processors for result -parameters <arg>                                                    Parameters, divided by :